peastman/sso/README.md

 Technical Details
 -----------------

 All samples are stereo, 16 bit, 44 kHz.
 Most instruments are sampled in minor 3rds.
-Staccato and pizzicato articulations use 2x round robin.
+Most short articulations use at least 2x round robin.

 Most samples have only a small amount of reverb baked into them, so adding a realistic reverb is important for producing a good overall sound.
 Given that the samples came from a variety of different sources, this is also important for